From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Introduction

 Recent advances in autonomous coding agents may change this long-standing paradigm~\cite{yang2024swe,grishina2025fully,openai2025codex,anthropic2025claudecode,tayebi2024large,zhao2026can,lu2026towards}.
 Large language model (LLM)-based agents are increasingly capable of writing code, configuring experiments, debugging failures, and iteratively refining solutions with limited human intervention~\cite{yang2024swe,grishina2025fully,openai2025codex,anthropic2025claudecode}.
-More recently, the emergence of increasingly autonomous ``AI scientist'' systems has further suggested that complex workflows could be partially automated through natural-language interaction alone~\cite{tayebi2024large,lu2026towards}.
+More recently, the emergence of increasingly autonomous ``AI scientist'' systems has further suggested that complex workflows could be partially automated through natural-language interaction alone~\cite{tayebi2024large,lu2026towards,gottweis2026accelerating,aygun2026ai}.
 For clinical AI, this opens up a new possibility: clinicians may no longer need to rely entirely on specialized AI teams.
-Instead, they may be able to describe a task in natural language and directly steer model development themselves.
-Although current LLM-based agents remain far from matching top-tier domain specialists in either medicine or machine learning~\cite{takita2025systematic,jimenez2024swebench}, they possess broad cross-domain knowledge that allows them to function as an effective bridge between clinical reasoning and AI development~\cite{wang2025perspective}.
-As illustrated in Figure~\ref{fig:teaser}, such a shift would do more than reduce the coding burden.
-It could shorten the translation chain between clinicians and models, accelerate iteration, and help keep development more tightly aligned with the original clinical objective.
+Instead, they may be able to describe a task in natural language and directly steer model development themselves~\cite{kather2024large}.
+Although current LLM-based agents do not yet match top-tier domain specialists in either medicine or machine learning~\cite{takita2025systematic,jimenez2024swebench}, they possess broad cross-domain knowledge that allows them to function as an effective bridge between clinical reasoning and AI development~\cite{wang2025perspective}.
+As illustrated in Figure~\ref{fig:overview}a, such a shift would do more than reduce the coding burden.
+It could shorten the translation chain between clinicians and models, accelerate iteration, and help keep development more closely aligned with the original clinical objective.